izzygomez/gists/gpg-usage-notes.md

 I recently had to fiddle with GPG on the command line.
-After reading man pages and some Google results, this is a succint summary of commands I think necessary to get started:
+After reading man pages & Google results, this is a succint summary of commands I think necessary to get started:

 # listing keys
 `gpg --list-keys`